The Role of Psychiatrists in Treating Depression

 Specialized Care for Adults and Older Adults

 Depression can look different in older adults.
-It may present as fatigue, forgetfulness, or a loss of motivation rather than sadness.
+It may present as fatigue, forgetfulness, and/or a loss of motivation rather than sadness.
 Left untreated, it can worsen other medical conditions and diminish quality of life.

 When to Seek Help